answers to

 Naturopathic telemedicine visits are covered by most insurance plans, and Dr. Orna is a preferred provider in several Alaska networks.
 Find the current list here.
 Where she is out of network, you will get a discount for payment at time of service and a form to submit directly to your insurance company for reimbursement.
 Read more here.

-How long is a first appointment?
+How long is a first medical appointment?

 Expect our first office to take 90 to 120 minutes — it’s all about getting your full story.
 You’ll leave the appointment with a written plan of next steps to take, including a lab order if you haven’t been checked recently.
 Read all about what to expect on the Getting Started page.

-How long are follow-up appointments?
+How long are follow-up medical appointments?

 In your follow-up visits, I’ll review any labs, adjust your treatment plan, answer your questions and keep you moving forward.
 These usually last 30 to 45 minutes.
 Read more on The Journey page.